sesch29/openweather-mcp-server/README.md

 - Get your personal openweathermap.org API key:
     - Create an [Account](https://home.openweathermap.org/users/sign_up)
     - Create an API-key [here](https://home.openweathermap.org/api_keys)
         - Open the configuration file of your AI application.
 Depending on your app, this might be different.
 You need to add this data to your configuration (e.g. from `librechat.yaml`):
             ```yml
             mcpServers:
               openweather-mcp-server:
                 type: stdio
                 command: java
                 args:
-          - -Dlogging.file.name="/app/my-mcp-servers/openweather-mcp-server.log"
-          - -Dsecret.openweathermap.apikey=YOUR-OPENWEATHERMAP-API-KEY
                   - -jar
                   - /app/my-mcp-servers/openweather-mcp-server-0.1.2.jar
+                  - --spring.config.additional-location=file:/app/my-mcp-servers/application-prod.yml
             ```
-- Download the *.jar file of the mcp-server
+- Download the *.jar file of the openweather-mcp-server
 - Copy it into a location that is reachable
     - LibreChat in Docker: create a folder `/LIBRECHAT/my-mcp-servers/`
 - Make sure, `java` is installed in the location